GhoulKingR/solace-messaging-application/README.md

 ## Running the project

-There are several ways to run this application.
-Two of the ways include the following:
+The final application of this project is in the `final-project` branch.
+There are several ways to run the project.
+Two of those ways include the following:
 * Running the `index.html` file in your browser.
 * Serving the project through localhost on your system.